matthewkolbe/ThinkingInSimd/algorithms/README.md

 (3) Data in the closest cache is really cheap to read.

-(4) Data becomes increasingly expensive and lower bandwith the "farther" it is from the register.
+(4) Data becomes increasingly expensive and lower bandwidth the "farther" it is from the register.

 (5) Doing the same operation on a cache line data is almost free (SIMD/warps)